brianyiktaktsui/Skymap/README.md

 # In short

-Skymap is a standalone database that offers:
+Skymap is a standalone database aim that offers:
 1. **a single data matrix** for each omic layer for each species that spans >200k sequencing runs from all the public studies, which is done by reprocessing **petabytes** worth of sequencing data.
 Here is how much published data are deposited in SRA:
 ![alt text](./Figures/sra_data_availability.png "Logo Title Text 1")**And here is how much data we have processed from SRA:**
 ![alt text](./Figures/sra_data_processed.png)